 Camunda Platform 8 is offered as SaaS or self managed.
 The SaaS offering is hosted on Google Cloud, while self managed can be run on internal infrastructure or any cloud provider such as Google Cloud, AWS, or Microsoft Azure.

 A 30 day, free trial of Camunda Platform 8 SaaS is available at camunda.com/get-started

 Camunda Platform 8 release presentation at Camunda Community Summit 2022

 Camunda is the leader in process orchestration software.
 Our software helps orchestrate complex business processes that span people, systems, and devices.
 With Camunda, business users collaborate with developers to model and automate end-to-end processes using BPMN-powered flowcharts that run with the speed, scale, and resiliency required to compete in today’s digital-first world.
-Hundreds of enterprises such as Allianz, ING, and Vodafone design, automate, and improve mission-critical business processes with Camunda to drive digital transformation.
+Hundreds of enterprises such as ING and Vodafone design, automate, and improve mission-critical business processes with Camunda to drive digital transformation.
 To learn more visit camunda.com.